aloretocornidez/shape-detection/README.md

 This is the latex project that contains the LaTeX code for the paper that was written.

-## src
+## main-project
-This contains the source code for the project.
+This is the code for the shape-detection project.